 I am Arikia Millikan.
-I’m a freelance journalist off to tell the world about the fascinating people I meet and the things I learn.
+I’m an engineer/psychologist by training, journalist by trade.
+I travel a lot and write about the fascinating people I meet and the things they create.
 My specialties are science, technology, intense research, personal profiles, and illuminating dark corners of the world.

-I’m a former Wired editor and am currently heading up Wired’s new travel blog.
+I’m a former Wired editor where I coordinated coverage of DIY tech, science, and infrastructure repair in post-earthquake Haiti.
 I’ve contributed to Vice, Medium, The Verge, The Atlantic Tech, Gizmodo, Psychology Today, Prevention, Thought Catalog, and more.
-I’ve done technical project management for ScienceBlogs and Longshot Magazine.
+I’ve done community/technical project management for ScienceBlogs and Longshot Magazine.

 A bit of history: After attending the University of Michigan, where I was a psychology major and an editor at The Michigan Daily, I packed my bags and moved to New York City.
 I currently live in Brooklyn in a neighborhood called Bushwick, which is where people who lived in Williamsburg retreat when they are over the scene.
 I used to moonlight at an awesomely defunct computer lab called The Internet Garage, where I began blogging under a pseudonym.

 My first journalism job was wrangling bloggers at ScienceBlogs.com, formerly owned by Seed Media Group.
-After that, one of the Science Bloggers recommended me to Nate Silver‘s literary agent and he hired me as his research assistant for the book he was working on.
-We traveled around the country interviewing the most interesting people we could find about the most interesting topics we could think of, with me heading up the science and tech departments.
-His book, The Signal and the Noise, was released in September of 2012 and went to the top of the New York Times and Amazon bestseller lists.
+After that, I worked with Nate Silver as his research assistant for The Signal and the Noise.
+It was released in September of 2012 and topped the New York Times and Amazon bestseller lists.
+During the research phase, we traveled around the country interviewing the most interesting people we could find about the most interesting topics we could think of, with me heading up the science and tech departments.

-For a more thorough look at my work, please visit my portfolio site, arikiamillikan.com.
+For a more comprehensive look at my published works, please visit my portfolio site, arikiamillikan.com.